TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 [Home Assistant Green](https://www.home-assistant.io/green/) is a dedicated package that comes with Home Assistant preinstalled.
 It's roughly equivalent to a Raspberry Pi supplied with an enclosure and a power supply.
 The device uses passive cooling and needs little power, around 1.5W at idle.

-Before jumping in I wanted to make sure that I really could control my battery via API.
+Before jumping in, I wanted to make sure that I really could control my battery via API.

 # Alpha ESS Open API